 He left the activist scene in 2003 claiming to be moving abroad to live with his girlfriend Jo, who he had been with throughout his deployment.
 He visited Nottingham less often but remained active in London with groups like the WOMBLES (an offshoot of Reclaim the Streets) and he went to an anti-globalisation action at the Evian Summit in June 2003.
 After that he vanished.

 Dave Evans was the pseudonym used by a police spy who joined London Animal Action in September 1999 as the replacement for Christine Green.
 Like his predecessor John Dines he claimed to be a Kiwi and spoke with a New Zealand accent.
-He attended most of LAA’s meetings as well as many demonstrations but unlike Green and Rayner he did not become treasurer.
-On a number of occasions Evans was accompanied by a woman named Wanda who claimed to be his girlfriend but is likely to have been a spycop as well.
+He attended most of LAA’s meetings as well as many demonstrations but, unlike Green and Matt Rayner, he did not become treasurer.
+On a number of occasions Evans was accompanied by a woman named Wanda who claimed to be his girlfriend but almost certainly was a spycop too.

 He had a van which he used for his job as a gardener and he is known to have done gardening work for at least one activist.
 He also drove one of four minibuses hired by LAA for a SHAC Day of Action in February 2001 in which more than 80 arrests were made.
 Evans was not one of them.
 He also attended many of the fur protests the group organised at the time.

 Evans had a reputation for behaving strangely and enjoying the social side of activism.
 On one occasion he left a protest after a few minutes claiming his flatmate had been locked out.
-On one occasion he disappeared for weeks prompting people who knew him to go round to his flat and speak to someone who claimed to be his flatmate.
+Another time he disappeared for weeks prompting people who knew him to go round to his flat and speak to someone claiming to be his flatmate.
 This was probably the undercover officer named Jason Bishop.
 He and Evans drove activists to the G8 Summit in Scotland in 2005.
 All those in Evans’ minibus were arrested but the charges were later dropped.
 This was the last confirmed sighting of him.